 A novel strain of coronavirus disease ("COVID-19") was officially declared a pandemic by the World Health Organization ("WHO") in March 2020 and governments around the world have been implementing various measures to slow and control the ongoing spread of COVID-19.
-These government measures, as well as a shift in healthcare priorities, resulted in a significant decline in medical procedures, which led to weakened demand for our products during our fiscal year 2020 and demand for some of our products continues to be adversely affected by the pandemic.
-Resurgences of COVID-19 infections in many locations around the world during the second quarter of our fiscal year 2021 unfavorably impacted demand for certain of our products, most notably within our Interventional segment.
-Revenues for the second quarter and the first six months of our fiscal year 2021 reflected a substantial benefit from sales related to COVID-19 diagnostic testing on the BD VeritorTM Plus and BD MaxTM Systems.
-The magnitude of this benefit in our second quarter aligned with our expectations that pricing for SARS-CoV-2 diagnostic tests would be impacted as competitors entered the COVID-19 diagnostic testing market and as demand for COVID-19 testing declined.
-The impacts which affected our revenue growth for the three months ended March 31, 2021, including those related to the COVID-19 pandemic, are discussed in greater detail further below.
+These government measures, as well as a shift in healthcare priorities, resulted in a significant decline in medical procedures in our fiscal year 2020.
+The pandemic has continued to impact the demand for certain of our products during our fiscal year 2021 and certain areas of non-acute healthcare utilization have still not fully recovered to pre-pandemic levels.

+Our third quarter fiscal year 2021 revenue growth reflects a favorable comparison to the prior-year quarter, which was most significantly impacted by COVID-19 pandemic-related declines during our fiscal year 2020.
+Our revenues for the third quarter also reflected a substantial benefit from sales related to COVID-19 diagnostic testing on the BD VeritorTM Plus and BD MaxTM Systems.
+As we expected, the magnitude of this benefit during the quarter was impacted by pricing pressures for SARS-CoV-2 diagnostic tests, as competitors have entered the COVID-19 diagnostic testing market, and also by a decline in demand for COVID-19 testing.
+The factors that affected our revenue growth for the three months ended June 30, 2021, including those related to the COVID-19 pandemic, are discussed in greater detail further below.

 Due to the significant uncertainty that exists relative to the duration and overall impact of the COVID-19 pandemic, our future operating performance, particularly in the short-term, may be subject to volatility.
-In this regard, we continue to see challenges posed by the pandemic to global transportation channels, other aspects of our supply chain and demand for procedure-based products.
+In this regard, we continue to see challenges posed by the pandemic to global transportation channels and other aspects of our supply chain, including the cost and availability of raw materials.
+As noted above, the pandemic continues to impact demand for certain of our products.
 The U.S. and other governments may enact or use laws and regulations, such as the Defense Production Act or export restrictions, to ensure availability of needed COVID-19 testing and vaccination delivery devices.
 Any such action may impact our global supply chain network.